FreunzWa/FW_sync/medicine/paediatrics/Medical/respiratory_conditions.md

         * asthma exacerbation @underlying
 - clinical
     + H
-        * cough/ coryza for one week (catarrhal phase), followed by ++severe paroxysmal cough in phases
+        * cough/ coryza for one week (catarrhal phase), followed by ++severe paroxysmal cough in phases.
+        * cough usu worse@ night.
+        * %fever
         * %present as non-specific persistent cough
         * %vomiting @coughing spaasm.
         * %cyanosis @coughing spasm == apnoea
         * highly contagious == other members of family infected
+        * milder cough lasting for months after the paroxysmal phase
+        * @babies == may not cough that much but rather apnoeas/ cyanosis.
+        * @adult == usu no whoop sound.
     + E
         * severe coughing @in middle of spasm, but otherwise generally no signs.
         * %cyanosis @apnoea due to coughing